If you’re looking to increase the humidity in your home, you’ve likely come across three very similar devices.

 You simply fill the tank and select your desired setting.
 Most devices feature a timer that you can set to suit the hours you’d like the device to work.

-Vaporizers are meant to increase the humidity in your home similarly to humidifiers.
+Vaporizers are meant to increase the humidity in your home similar to humidifiers.
 But, they work differently.

 Vaporizers use electrically powered heating elements to heat the water in the tank.
 As a result, the water boils and creates steam which is then dispersed through the air.